seanox/aspect-js/manual/markup.md

 });
 ```

-## Hardening
+## Protection
-In Seanox aspect-js, a hardening of the markup is provided, which makes it
+Seanox aspect-js provides markup protection that makes runtime manipulation of
-difficult to manipulate the markup at runtime.
-On the one hand, hidden markup
+the markup more difficult.
+On the one hand, hidden markup with a condition is
-with a condition is physically removed from the DOM and on the other hand, the
+physically removed from the DOM and on the other hand, the renderer observes
-renderer observes manipulations of attributes at runtime.
-This observation
+manipulations of attributes at runtime.
+This observation is based on a filter
-is based on a filter with static attributes.
-Static attributes are read when an
+with static attributes.
+Static attributes are read when an element is created in
-element is created in the DOM and restored when manipulated (deleted/changed).
+the DOM and restored when manipulated (deleted/changed).

 To configure static attributes, use the method `Composite.customize(...)` and
 using the parameter `@ATTRIBUTES-STATICS`.
 The configuration can be done several